First paper variety, coarse and wrinkled.

 This is a souvenir sheet from the 1936 Berlin Olympics.
 It features every stamp in the Third Reich Summer Olympics set with each being individually cancelled on the 16th of August 1936.
 This particular example has several lined creases from being folded in the past but the stamps and cancels are nevertheless in good condition.
-The swastika below the eagle is censored in the image only.

 The following text at the top of the sheet; 'Sonderbriefmarken der Deutschen Reichspost fur die XI.
 Olympischen Spiele 1936 in Berlin' directly translates in English to 'Special stamps of the German Reichspost for the 11th Olympic Games 1936 in Berlin.'